ABDELLANI-Youcef/Javascript_Game/README.md

 ## About

-In this application, I created a rpg game in which the user controls Itachi (from the anime of naruto), recolts coin and try to avoid the bombs.
+In this application, I created an RPG game in which the user controls Itachi (from the anime of Naruto), collect coin, and try to avoid the bombs.

 To build this application we used:

 - Javascript ES6
 - Webpack
-- Html/css
+- Html/CSS
 - Phaser 3
 - Linters ( eslint and stylelint)